valfrom/THN/README.md

 3. Open `main/main.ino` in the Arduino IDE.
 The IDE will treat the `main` directory as the sketch folder.
 4. Select the correct board (e.g., *NodeMCU 1.0 (ESP-12E Module)*) and serial port.
 5. Build and upload the sketch.
+6. After the first serial upload, future updates can be sent over-the-air using the Arduino IDE's **Tools → Port → Network ports** entry for the controller (advertised as `thn-hvac`).

 ## Runtime behavior